yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/_index.md

 type: indexpage
 ---

-Scaling a distributed system is essential to meet the increasing demands of users, workloads, and data reliably and efficiently.
-Scaling is a crucial aspect of designing and maintaining distributed systems to ensure they can handle increasing workloads, provide high availability, optimize resource usage, and adapt to changing requirements and future growth.
+Being able to scale a distributed system is essential to reliably and efficiently meeting the increasing demands of users, workloads, and data.
+Scalability is central the design and maintenance of distributed systems.
+You need it to ensure systems can handle increasing workloads, provide high availability, optimize resource usage, adapt to changing requirements, and accommodate future growth.

 Depending on your business, you may need to scale for a variety of reasons:

 - **Growing user base**.
 Your application becomes popular, users love your app, and the user base is expanding.
 - **Seasonal traffic**.
 Occasionally, you have to handle a lot more transactions per second than usual.
 Black Friday and Cyber Monday retail traffic, or streaming for special events like the Superbowl or World Cup, for example.